• Skip to main content

 Pay Now or Pay Later?

 Depending on where you are pre-ordering anime figures, you’ll have several payment options.
 Some retailers require full payment when placing your preorders.
 Others only charge you the amount when the figures are released and ready to be shipped.
 Others charge only a downpayment to secure a preorder slot.
-Normally, I’d recommend paying only when the figure becomes in stock.
+Normally, I’d recommend paying only when the figure becomes in stock or paying a downpayment.
 It’s just easier to get a chargeback when the payment was sent recently.
 If you get a damaged figure in the mail, trying to get a refund on a transaction dated over a year ago would be difficult.
 But if you want to pay right away, that’s fine too.

 Where Can I Preorder Anime Figures?